 We may earn revenue from the products available on this page and participate in affiliate programs.

-Given the choice between a twin bed and a full, we think it’s safe to say most people would choose the latter.
-But what if your space makes it literally impossible to fit anything larger than a mattress that’s roughly 38 inches wide and 75 inches long?
-Despite popular belief, single beds are not only for children and dorm rooms.
-If the seven chic spaces ahead are any indication, they can be stylish at any age.
+Given the choice between a twin bed and a full, we think it’s safe to say most people over 18 would choose the latter.
+But what if your space makes it impossible to fit anything larger than a mattress that’s roughly 38 inches wide and 75 inches long?
+Despite popular belief, single beds are not only for children and dorm rooms—twin beds are for adults, too.
+With the right color palette and eye for layering, you can sleep easy at night knowing you’re saving space and look good doing it.
+Ahead, we rounded up nine twin beds for adults that are, dare we say, chicer than most kings.

 Breezy Blues